jevju/Open-OTT/README.md

 Python /src/manage.py runserver

-For complete technical insight to the project, read the full (increasing) documentation [here](doc/documentation.md)
+For a complete technical insight to the project, and follow the progress, read the full (still increasing) documentation [here](doc/documentation.md)